flyteorg/flyte/rsts/deployment/gcp/opta.rst

 ****************
 By now you should be set up for most production deployments, but there are some extra steps which we recommend that most users consider.

-**Email Setup**
-Flyte has the power to send email notifications, which can be enabled in Opta via `AWS' Simple Email Service <https://aws.amazon.com/ses/>`_ with a few extra steps (NOTE: make sure to have completed dns delegation first):
-1. Simply go to env.yaml and uncomment out the last line ( `- type: aws-ses` )

-2. Run ``opta apply -c env.yaml`` again

-This will enable SES on your account and environment domain -- you may be prompted to fill in some user-specific input to take your account out of SES sandbox if not done already.
-It may take a day for AWS to enable production SES on your account (you will be kept notified via the email addresses inputted on the user prompt) but that should not prevent you from moving forward.

-3. Lastly, go ahead and uncomment out the 'Uncomment out for SES' line in the flyte.yaml and rerun ``opta apply -c flyte.yaml``.

-You will now be able to receive emails sent by Flyte as soon as AWS approves your account.
-You may also specify other non-default email senders via the helm chart values.

 **Flyte Rbac**
 All Flyte deployments are currently insecure on the application level by default (e.g. open/accessible to everyone) so it